wafna/s-expr/README.md

         )
     )

-    // All serialization goes through the mappers object. val expr = mappers.toSExpr<Team>(team)
+    // All conversion goes through the mappers object. val expr = mappers.toSExpr<Team>(team)
-    // Note that converting strings to and from s-expressions and converting objects to and from s-expressions
+    // Note that converting strings to and from s-expressions
-    // are distinctly separate.
+    // and converting objects to and from s-expressions are separate. println(expr.showSExpr())
-    println(expr.showSExpr())
     // Recreate the object from the s-expression. val actualFromExpr = mappers.fromSExpr<Team>(expr)